Move Forward Guide

 These methods also help shape the limb to prepare it for fitting the prosthetic leg.

+Pain management.
 Your physical therapist will help with pain management in a variety of ways, including:

-- Stump management, including skin care and stump sock use.
+- Stump management, including skin care and stump sock use

+Prosthetic fitting and training.
 Your physical therapist will work with a prosthetist to prescribe the best prosthesis for your life situation and activity goals.
 You will receive a temporary prosthesis at first while your residual limb continues to heal and shrink/shape over the first 6 to 9 months of healing.
 The prosthesis will be modified to fit as needed over this time.

+Functional training.
 After you move from acute care to rehabilitation, you will learn to function more independently.
 Your physical therapist will help you master wheelchair mobility and walking with an assistive device like crutches or a walker.
-Your therapist will also teach you the skills you need for successful use of your new prosthetic limb.
+Your therapist also will teach you the skills you need for successful use of your new prosthetic limb.
 You will learn how to care for your residual limb with skin checks and hygiene, and continue contracture prevention with exercise and positioning.

 Your physical therapist will teach you how to put your new prosthesis on and take it off, and how to manage a good fit with the socket type you receive.
-The therapist will help you to gradually build up tolerance for wearing your prosthesis for increasingly longer times, while protecting the skin integrity of your residual limb.
+Your therapist will help you to gradually build up tolerance for wearing your prosthesis for increasingly longer times, while protecting the skin integrity of your residual limb.
 You will continue to use a wheelchair for getting around, even after you get your permanent prosthesis, for times when you are not wearing the limb.

 Can this Injury or Condition be Prevented?